martinaorq/martinaorq/README.md

 <img align="left" width="200" src="https://i.pinimg.com/originals/05/5d/a1/055da19051d7540c18d4b40dde28764a.png" />
 <br/>
 <br/>
 Hi!
-My name is Martina.
+My name is <s>Martina</s> Kiara.
 I am a programmer that loves to learn new things everyday!
 I'm glad to see you here, I hope we can create awesome inventions together ✨

 <br/>